 On March 8, 2019, the members of the board of directors of Ontario Health were appointed to also constitute the board of the LHIN.
-The board of directors of Ontario Health is tasked with overseeing the transition process of transferring multiple provincial agencies into Ontario Health.
-Following the transfer the LHIN, would be dissolved.
+The board of directors of Ontario Health will oversee the process of transferring multiple provincial agencies into Ontario Health.